Highlights for cabozantinib

 If you are going to have surgery or any other procedures, tell your doctor you are taking this medicine.

 Do not become pregnant while taking this medicine or for 4 months after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 Men should not father a child while taking this medicine and for 4 months after stopping it.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine.
+Do not breast-feed an infant while taking this medicine or for 4 months after the last dose.

 Keep out of the reach of children.